14 Places To Visit Near Karol Bagh On Your Trip To Delhi

 Photo: A.Savin / Wikimedia Commons

 It is among the famous structures in the capital due to its architectural, religious and historical values.
 Originally, it was Jaisinghpura Palace, a bungalow belonging to Raja Jai Singh in the early seventeenth century, and then it was converted into a gurudwara.
-People who come to visit this holy shrine are not only followers of Sikhism but it has visitors from different communities, cultures, colours, nations and creeds.
+People who come to visit this holy shrine are not only followers of Sikhism but also visitors from different communities, cultures, colours, nations and creeds.

 Timings: 4 AM – 9 PM